68 Best Vegan Desserts

 This huge list of vegan desserts includes something for everyone!
 We’ve got layer, sheet and loaf cakes, cupcakes, cookies, candies and more!
 Whether you’re a fully committed vegan or just dabbling in dairy-free and eggless desserts, you’ll definitely find a new favourite dessert recipe or two here!

 I have been meaning to make this post for THE longest time!
 I set up this dessert blog a few years ago and since then, I have created hundreds of recipes for vegan desserts.
 It’s about time that all of the best and most popular ones were together in one place!

 I’ve picked out 68 of my favourite vegan desserts for you to try.
 They are grouped into categories and I’ve included a table of contents below to help you navigate your way through the page a little easier.
-If you’d like to skip directly to the sticky toffee pudding recipe, you can do so here.

 This is by far my most popular recipe on the blog, and for good reason!
 It’s made up of 3 layers of slightly spiced sponge with Biscoff crumbs throughout, and is topped with the most delicious Biscoff buttercream frosting!